-- 1. Transfers.
+Transfers.
 Transfers will be made from one unit to another within the Development (or, where a transfer is necessary and cannot be accommodated by unit sizes within the Development, to another unit in the inventory of AMHA, to the extent permitted by it), subject to all existing Federal, state and local laws, including the civil rights laws set forth in Section II.
 A transfer may be necessary or voluntary.
 Necessary transfers will have priority over new admissions.
-Voluntary transfers are subject to a determination of "good cause" by Management and are only permissible after a Household has occupied a unit at the Development for at least one year. - a.
-Transfer Requirements.
-To qualify for a transfer, a Household must meet the following conditions:
+Voluntary transfers are subject to a determination of "good cause" by Management and are only permissible after a Household has occupied a unit at the Development for at least one year.
+Households may transfer between Phase 1, Phase 4 and EVS, however Management shall require the Household to sign a new lease with the appropriate Owner.
+Households may transfer to Phase 5 if the household qualifies as an Elderly or Near-Elderly Family.